Using @starting-style for Modal Entry Effects

 Can I use @starting-style with CSS scroll-driven animations?

-How does @starting-style impact CLS scores?
+How does @starting-style affect CLS scores?